 - Peel the potatoes and cut them into small dice.

 - Increase the heat to medium and add the white part of the ramps and potatoes to the skillet.
 Fry until the potatoes are tender, stirring frequently.
 Add the sliced green ramps tops and cook for 2 minutes longer.

 - Break the eggs over the ramps and potatoes and stir to mix well.
 Fry for about 2 minutes, or until the eggs have cooked on the bottom.
 Turn and fry on the other side for 2 to 4 minutes longer, or until eggs are cooked through.

 - Serve the ramps and potatoes hot with toast or freshly baked biscuits and butter.

 Tips and Variations

-- If you don't have ramps, make this recipe with sliced green onions.
+- If you don't have ramps, make this recipe with sliced green onions or thinly sliced leeks.